BrianSturgis/JanWeek9Project.solution/README.md

 Confirm the installation is successful by opening a new Windows PowerShell window and running the command dotnet --version.
 You should see something a response like this (version numbers do not need to be the same): 2.2.105
 This means .NET and C# are installed and our computer recognizes the dotnet command.

+##
+Once the project has been cloned to your computer and you have all the necessary items on your local computer, open the project in the application of your choice (Visual Code Studio was used and is recommended by the application builder), and run the following...

+- Navigate to the project folder, JanWeek8Project.Solution, on your Terminal or CMD.
+- Move to the BakeryAdmin subfolder, and run dotnet build will get bin/ and obj/ folders downloaded for the program to run.
+Move to the JanWeek8Project.Solution subfolder via the terminal.
+Running dotnet restore will install other necessary packages listed in project's boilerplate.
+When in the JanWeek8Project.Solution subfolder, dotnet test will allow you to run the test-driven-development tests for the project's Models.
+In the main project folder, dotnet run will run the application in the console.

 ## Run Tests
 Open Terminal, navigate into the "ToDoList.Tests/" folder in the command line